acikogun/winit/README.md

 ```

 ### Options
-  -h - Show this help and exit
+  -h : Show help and exit

-  -a - Install all available tools.
-No argument list required.
+  -a : Install all available tools.
+No arguments required.

 ### Examples
 Install **go**, **docker** and **cloudsdk**